2025–26 OL Lyonnes season: Season events

 On 23 August, OL Lyonnes announced that Leila Wandeler had left the club in order to sign for West Ham United.

 On 29 August, Wassa Sangaré was sent on loan to London City Lionesses for the season.

 On 10 September, OL Lyonnes announced that they had extended their contract with Selma Bacha by a year, keeping her at the club until 30 June 2030.

 On 18 September, OL Lyonnes announced that they had extended their contract with Melchie Dumornay by a year, keeping her at the club until 30 June 2030.

 On 23 September, Julie Swierot joined Nantes on loan for the season.

 On 25 September, OL Lyonnes announced that they had extended their contract with Maeline Mendy until 30 June 2028, with Mendy joining Paris FC on loan for the season.

+On 2 January, Kysha Sylla joined Paris FC on loan until 30 June 2026, after her loan deal with Washington Spirit concluded in December 2025.

+On 9 January, OL Lyonnes announced that they had extended their contract with Inès Benyahia until 30 June 2028.

+On 12 January, OL Lyonnes announced that Lindsey Heaps would leave the club at the end of the season to join the newly formed Denver Summit of the National Women's Soccer League.

+On 15 January, OL Lyonnes announced that they had extended their contract with Alice Sombath until 30 June 2027.

+On 20 January, OL Lyonnes announced that they had extended their contract with Liana Joseph until 30 June 2029.

+On 6 February, Sofia Bekhaled joined Servette on loan until 30 June 2026.

+On 9 March, OL Lyonnes announced the signing of Giovanna Waksman on a contract until the summer of 2028.